pivotal/docs-tap/tap-gui/plugins/api-docs.md

 # API Documentation plugin in Tanzu Application Platform GUI

 This section provides a general overview of the API Documentation plugin of the Tanzu Application Platform GUI.
-For additional information, please refer to the [Getting Started Guide for the API Documentation Plugin](api-docs.md).
+For additional information, please refer to the [Getting started with API documentation plug-in](api-docs-getting-started.md).

 ## <a id="overview"></a> Overview

 The API Documentation plugin provides a standalone list of APIs that can be connected to Components and Systems of Tanzu Application Platform GUI's Software Catalog.
 Each API entity can reflect the Components that provide that API, as well as the list of Components that are consumers of that API.
 Also, an API entity can be associated to Systems and show up on the System's diagram.
 To show such dependency, `spec.providesApis:` and `spec.consumesApis:` sections of the Component definition files should reference the name of the API entity.